AdobeDocs/commerce-admin.en/help/getting-started/adobe-ims-config.md

 ### Step 3: Configure Adobe Commerce users in the Adobe Admin Console

-Before enabling this feature, you can transition Adobe Commerce user accounts to Adobe IMS accounts.
+Before enabling this feature, ensure that there is a corresponding Adobe IMS account for each Adobe Commerce user account.
 Adobe Commerce users must belong to specific Adobe organization to log in using an Adobe ID.

+>[!TIP]
+>
+>You can create multiple user accounts in the Adobe Admin console by uploading the user information from a CSV file.
+See [Manage multiple users](https://helpx.adobe.com/enterprise/using/bulk-upload-users.html).

 1. In the [Admin Console](https://helpx.adobe.com/enterprise/using/admin-console.html), navigate to **[!UICONTROL Users]**  > **[!UICONTROL Users]**.